hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 ```

-The **transaction identifier** shall reference a valid Stacks blockchain transaction.
+The **transaction identifier** shall reference a valid Stacks blockchain transaction which registered the underlying BNS name.
 As elaborated on in later sections, the referenced transaction is expected to encode a [`name-register`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L609), [`name-update`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L657), or [`name-import`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L438) call to the BNS contract.

 ## 2.2 Address Encoding

 The address's version byte encodes whether or not a DID corresponds to an
-on-chain name transaction or an off-chain name transaction, and whether or not
+on-chain BNS name or an off-chain BNS subdomain, and whether the name has been registered on the Stacks mainnet or testnet.
-it corresponds to a mainnet or testnet address.
-The version bytes for each
+The version bytes for the possible configurations are:
-configuration shall be as follows:

 - On-chain names on mainnet: `0x16` (decimal value 22)
 - On-chain names on testnet: `0x1a` (decimal value 26)